-If the messaging of each card is different and there’s no consistent narrative, then the cards are going to seem unrelated, which discourages people from moving through all the cards and seeing the entire ad.
+If the messaging of each card is different and there’s no consistent narrative, the cards will seem unrelated, which discourages people from moving through all the cards and seeing the entire ad.

 This is a good example of a carousel ad with a simple story that encourages viewers to move to the next card.

-The story is here is very simple.
-But it’s effective for driving people toward the conversion of this ad: to view all of the cards.
+The story is here is very simple, but it’s effective for driving people toward the conversion of this ad: to view all the cards.

-This means that it’s often the bigger companies and marketing agencies that use video carousel ads in their awareness campaigns, simply because they have the resources to create polished videos.
+This means it’s often the bigger companies and marketing agencies that use video carousel ads in their awareness campaigns, simply because they have the resources to create really good ones.

-We’re not saying that you can’t use carousel ads for awareness if you’ve got a limited production budget.
-But make sure that your videos look professional and that they work together from carousel card to carousel card to tell a complete story.
+We’re not saying you can’t use carousel ads for awareness if you’ve got a limited production budget, you just have to make sure your videos look professional and work as a whole to tell a story.